RumChata

 RumChata is a cream liqueur manufactured in Wisconsin.
+Its name is a portmanteau of rum and horchata; the liqueur was designed to taste like a mixture of the two.

+It contains 13.75% or 15% alcohol by volume, depending on where it is sold.

+Recipe

 The recipe includes rum, dairy cream, cinnamon, vanilla, sugar, and other flavorings.
 The drink has been manufactured in Pewaukee, Wisconsin, since 2009.

-Its name is a portmanteau of rum and horchata; the liqueur was designed to taste like a mixture of the two.
-It contains 13.75% or 15% alcohol by volume, depending on where it is sold.
+Market position

 In the 2016 US market, RumChata ranked second in the cream liqueur category after Baileys Irish Cream.

+History

+RumChata is a cream liqueur produced in Pewaukee, Wisconsin, launched in 2009.
+It was created by Tom Maas, a distillery industry veteran.
+The company was acquired by E&J Gallo Winery in 2021.